ClojureHaxe/ClojureHaxe/README.md

 Because this port is based on Clojure JVM implementation, which uses some system features (for example filesystem in clojure.lang.RT), for JavaScript it needs some other implementations in those places and more [conditional compilation](https://haxe.org/manual/lf-condition-compilation.html).
 And because JS is not in 1 priority, sometimes it can be postponed and have old results in the table.

-C# target is not built probably because of complex hierarchy and methods with same names in base class/interface and sublclasses/subinterfaces.
+C# target is not built because of double methods generation, probably because of complex hierarchy and methods with same names in base class/interface and sublclasses/subinterfaces.
 Needs more investigating.

 ## Near future goals